-Bert's joke to Mary's old uncle made me laugh.
-Despite the fact that it really wasn't a very good joke.
+- Bert's joke to Mary's old uncle Albert is funny despite the fact that it really wasn't a very good joke.

 Bert: I always say there's nothing like a good joke.